Bids for the 2026 Commonwealth Games

-An extensive bidding process for the 2026 Commonwealth Games began in 2018, and ended in 2022 with the announcement of the state of Victoria, Australia being the host.
-The host city was to be announced in 2019 in Rwanda, but was cancelled over lack of interest.
-The winning bid was announced by Dame Louise Martin, head of the Commonwealth Games Federation (CGF).
+An extensive bidding process for the 2026 Commonwealth Games began in 2018 and concluded in 2022 with the state of Victoria, Australia, being announced as the host.
+Originally, the host city was to be revealed in 2019 in Rwanda, but this was cancelled due to a lack of interest.
+Victoria's bid was confirmed by Dame Louise Martin, head of the Commonwealth Games Federation (CGF).
+However, after Victoria withdrew as host in July 2023, citing the unwillingness to spend A$7 billion on a 12-day event, a second selection process was initiated.
+This culminated in Glasgow being chosen as the new host for the 2026 Commonwealth Games.